Lara-A-O/Urban-Green-Canopy-Structure-Across-City-Districts/README.md

 However the effectiveness of urban green depends on the structure of the urban canopy structure.
 Tree registries such as the [Baumkataster Würzburg](https://opendata.wuerzburg.de/explore/assets/baumkataster_stadt_wuerzburg/) provide an indication of the amount and distribution of trees within the city.
 Nevertheless, they have a major methodological weakness because only trees on public land are included.
 Trees located on private land, such as in gardens or allotments, are not included, which results in a significant discrepancy from the actual number of trees.

+In the following study the Urban Green Canopy Structure across the three city districts: Altstadt, Sanderau and Lindleinsmühle of Würzburg are being analyzed

 ## Data
 The project used airbone LiDAR data from the Bayerische Vermessungsverwaltung.
 The data is freely available and can be downloaded at the [Bayerische Vermessungsverwaltung](https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=laserdaten).
 The data is is downloaded in tiles with a resolution of 1x1km.
 The tiles covering the areas studies were downloaded accordingly and had previously been cropped in QGIS using the Point Cloud data management tool: Clip.